New magazine shows off Norway’s shipping success

 The project was launched by the four players mentioned above in June 2016, during an ideas lab organized by the Research Council of Norway.
 The idea went on to win first prize at the event.

-GCE Subsea is also involved via the organization’s Subsea Innovator Trond Strømgren, who was one of the founders of the project in June 2016 and has his work divided between GCE Subsea and Maritim Forening Sogn og Fjordane.
+GCE Ocean Technology is also involved via the organization’s Subsea Innovator Trond Strømgren, who was one of the founders of the project in June 2016 and has his work divided between GCE Ocean Technology and Maritim Forening Sogn og Fjordane.

 The Research Council of Norway has also provided funding for the Deep Purple project.